imjunghyunee/rag-for-semicon-physics/data/md/chapter12_combined_cleaned.md

 Finally, Figure 12.17a shows the minority carrier distribution in the npn transistor for the inverse-active mode.
 In this case, the B–E is reverse biased and the B–C is forward biased.
 Electrons from the collector are now injected into the base.
 The gradient in the minority carrier electron concentration in the base is in the opposite direction.

-!Figure 12.16

 **Figure 12.16** | Minority carrier distribution in an npn bipolar transistor operating in (a) cutoff and (b) saturation.

-!Figure 12.17

 **Figure 12.17** | (a) Minority carrier distribution in an npn bipolar transistor operating in the inverse-active mode. (b) Cross section of an npn bipolar transistor showing the injection and collection of electrons in the inverse-active mode.

-# 12.3 Transistor Currents and Low-Frequency Common-Base Current Gain
+## 12.3 Transistor Currents and Low-Frequency Common-Base Current Gain

 The basic principle of operation of the bipolar transistor is the control of the collector current by the B–E voltage.
 The collector current is a function of the number of majority carriers reaching the collector after being injected from the emitter across the B–E junction.
 The **common-base current gain** is defined as the ratio of collector current to emitter current.
 The flow of various charged carriers leads to definitions of particular currents in the device.
 We can use these definitions to define the current gain of the transistor in terms of several factors.

-## 12.3.1 Current Gain—Contributing Factors
+### 12.3.1 Current Gain—Contributing Factors

 Figure 12.18 shows the various particle flux components in the npn bipolar transistor.
 We define the various flux components and then consider the resulting currents.
 Although there seems to be a large number of flux components, we may help clarify the situation by correlating each factor with the minority carrier distributions shown in Figure 12.14.

 The factor \( J_{E}^{n} \) is the electron flux injected from the emitter into the base.
 As the electrons diffuse across the base, a few will recombine with majority carrier holes.
 The majority carrier holes that are lost by recombination must be replenished from the base terminal.
 This replacement hole flux is denoted by \( J_{B}^{R} \).
 The electron flux that reaches the collector is \( J_{C}^{n} \).
 The majority carrier holes from the base that are injected back into the emitter result in a hole flux denoted by \( J_{E}^{p} \).
 Some electrons and holes

-!Figure 12.18

 **Figure 12.18** | Particle current density or flux components in an npn bipolar transistor operating in the forward-active mode.

-# CHAPTER 12 The Bipolar Transistor

-!Figure 12.19
 **Figure 12.19** | Current density components in an npn bipolar transistor operating in the forward-active mode.

 that are injected into the forward-biased B–E space charge region will recombine in this region.
 This recombination leads to the electron flux \( J_{E} \).
 Generation of electrons and holes occurs in the reverse-biased B–C junction.
 This generation yields a hole flux \( J_{G} \).
 Finally, the ideal reverse-saturation current in the B–C junction is denoted by the hole flux \( J_{C0} \).